 Investment of money in permanent improvements to any community college District property including, but not limited to, buildings, automobile parking facilities, gymnasiums, swimming pools, stadiums and playing fields, where those facilities, or portions thereof, are used for conducting student extracurricular activities or student spectator sports, or when those improvements are for the benefit of the student body.

-All funds shall be expended subject to such procedures as may be established by the Associated Student Body subject to the approval of each of the following three persons.
+All funds shall be expended subject to such procedures as may be established by the Associated Students of Gavilan College subject to the approval of each of the following three persons.
 Approval shall be obtained each time before any funds may be expended:

 The Superintendent/President of the College or designee;